The-Network-Crew/TNC-Toolbox-for-WordPress/tnc-toolbox/readme.txt

 == Description ==

-This plugin enhances your WordPress experience with NGINX-on-cPanel (ea-nginx).
+TNC Toolbox aims to enhance your WordPress experience with NGINX-on-cPanel (ea-nginx).

 Built for our Managed Server clients, we've open-sourced it so others can enjoy it too!